 And as time goes on, we can only assume that search engines will continue their push to focus on quality content in search results.
-Which means that editing will only become more important as the digital publishing world continues to evolve and expand.
+This means that editing will only become more important as the digital publishing world continues to evolve and expand.

-You should edit your SEO content not only for search engines but your readers as well.
+You should edit your SEO content not only for search engines but for your readers as well.
 Presenting well-written and thoughtfully edited content is a sign of respect to those who take the time to read and absorb your work.